 Frances Knapczyk, Conservation Program Manager

 Frances has been working locally in the field of natural resources since 2007.
 She has a PhD in Plant Evolutionary Ecology from Michigan State University and a B.S. in Biology and Geology from Indiana University.
 She has a strong background in ecology, water quality, agricultural conservation, and public education.
 Frances oversees all of the LandSmart® programs including Conservation Planning, On-the-Ground, Water Management and the LandSmart® for Kids education programs.
 She is currently serving as the Interim Executive Director for the RCD.
 Since she joined the RCD in 2007, Frances has been involved with a diverse set of programs and initiatives, and she now plays an integral role in program development and fundraising, as well as collaboration with partner organizations.
 Frances enjoys hiking, botanizing, and all things food-related.

 Eric McKee, Education Program Coordinator

-Eric coordinates the LandSmart® for Kids program, including initiatives such as Clean Water, Acorns to Oaks, Youth Stewards, the Napa Youth Stewardship Council, and serves as the Chair for the Environmental Education Coalition of Napa County.
-Eric holds a B.S. in Forestry and Natural Resource Management from the SUNY – College of Environmental Science & Forestry in Syracuse, NY.
+Eric coordinates the LandSmart® for Kids program, including projects such as Napa Countywide Stormwater Pollution Prevention Program, Acorns to Oaks, Youth Stewards, and the Napa Youth Stewardship Council.
+Eric holds a B.S. in Forest and Natural Resource Management from the SUNY – College of Environmental Science & Forestry in Syracuse, NY.
 Eric additionally served for 1 year with the Sierra Nevada Americorps Partnership (SNAP) in the Lake Tahoe Basin.
 Additional certifications include: Leave No Trace Master Educator, Certified Interpretive Guide, Project WET Facilitator, Project Learning Tree, and Project WILD.
 In 2015 Eric was recognized with the Napa CanDo Spirit Award for excellence in non-profit community service.
 When not at work, Eric can be found serving on the Board of Directors with the Napa Humane Society and Napa-Solano Audubon Society, as well as a Coach for the Napa Force youth lacrosse club.

 Charles Schembre, Vineyard Conservation Coordinator